psy0rz/alpinebox/README.md

 After installing alpinebox, go to /root/alpinebox.

-Here you will find various install script.
+Here you will find various install scripts.

 To install docker, just run `./install-docker`

-If you also want portainer, run `./install-portainer`
+If you also want portainer, run `./install-portainer` instead.

 This will give you furhter instrucions on what to do after its done.